 We’re always looking for ways to update and improve our homes.
 After all, the little quirky additions we add along the way are what make our houses the place we call home.
-One of the best, but least obvious ways to create a dramatic makeover effect in any room, that most people often overlook, is by introducing a different perspective with new windows or skylights.
+One of the best, but least obvious ways to create a dramatic makeover effect in any room, which most people often overlook, is by introducing a different perspective with replacement windows or skylights.

 If you want to add more light to a room…

 Keep into consideration factors such as size, angle, and room color.
 Yes it’s obvious, but for more light, you’ll want larger windows.
 Bow and Bay windows are excellent choices for brightening up and expanding the view of any room in your home.

 Don’t forget to take into account the direction that your home faces and the way in which the sun hits your house at different times of the day during different times of the year.
 Here is how light typically hits a home: